 Next, we need to reuse what we can, creating new things out of old and not immediately throwing items away.
 You can even shop more intentionally when it comes to clothing and check out some second-hand stores.

 Finally, recycle, particularly all of your old electronic devices.
-Recycle wisely, by washing all of your plastic containers to avoid the contamination which might cause the recycling plant might reject it.
+Recycle wisely, by washing all of your plastic containers to avoid the contamination which might cause the recycling plant to reject it.

 At Caseco, we are determined to lead the way on zero waste.
 We use as much recycled plastic in our items as possible in order to reuse what is already out there.

 As for our packaging, it is all plastic free.
-If you order an item from us, it will be delivered in uncoated paper, an alternative that is 100% recyclable.
+If you order an item from us, it will be delivered in a sustainable packaging made of uncoated paper, an alternative that is 100% recyclable.

 We also use environmentally friendly, petroleum free, soy-based ink for all of our printing.

-When it comes to the environment, there’s no easy way out, which is why if you order a wireless charger from us, you can be sure of a zero waste experience.
+When it comes to the environment, there’s no easy way out, which is why if you order a wireless charger or an iPhone 13 phone case from us, you can be sure of a zero waste experience.